-He said, “Here I am.”
+And he said, “Here I am.”

-19Samuel grew, and Yahweh was with him and let none of his words fall to the ground.
+19And Samuel grew, and Yahweh was with him and he let none of his words fall to the ground.

-21Yahweh appeared again in Shiloh, for Yahweh revealed himself to Samuel in Shiloh by the word of Yahweh.
+21And Yahweh continued to appear in Shiloh, for Yahweh revealed himself to Samuel in Shiloh by the word of Yahweh.

 Now Israel went out against the Philistines to battle and encamped beside Ebenezer, and the Philistines encamped in Aphek.

-4So the people sent to Shiloh and they brought from there the ark of the covenant of Yahweh of Armies who sits above the cherubim: and the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God.
+4So the people sent to Shiloh and they brought from there the ark of the covenant of Yahweh of Armies who sits above the cherubim, and the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God.

 8Woe to us!
 Who will deliver us out of the hand of these mighty gods?
 These are the gods that struck the Egyptians with all kinds of plagues in the wilderness.

-9Be strong and behave like men, O you Philistines, that you not be servants to the Hebrews as they have been to you.
-Strengthen yourselves like men and fight!”
+9Strengthen yourselves and be men, O Philistines, lest you have to serve the Hebrews as they have served you.
+Be men and fight!”

 He said, “How did things go, my son?”

 17And the one who brought the news answered and said, “Israel has fled before the Philistines and there has also been a great defeat of the people.
 And also your two sons, Hophni and Phinehas, are dead, and the ark of God has been taken.”